Here Are the Best DIY Home Security Systems

-According to SimpliSafe, installation requires no tools and usually takes less than 30 minutes.
+According to SimpliSafe, installation requires no tools.
+The company has a very straightforward guide for installation and a highly rated customer support team to help you if needed.
 The ease of self-installation makes SimpliSafe a go-to choice for renters, homeowners and frequent movers alike.

 SimpliSafe Pricing & Value

-With SimpliSafe, equipment is paid for upfront (or financed through PayPal Credit) and packages start at $229.
-Long-term monitoring contracts are not required and month-to-month subscriptions range from $14.99-$24.99/mo.
+With SimpliSafe, equipment is paid for upfront and packages start at $229.
+Long-term monitoring contracts are not required and month-to-month subscriptions range from $15 to $25 per month.
 Overall, SimpliSafe is a popular system that offers great value with lots of flexibility.

 SimpliSafe’s Response to the Coronavirus Pandemic